asboyer/rock_paper/README.txt

-"Its a good project for beginner python learners"
+"Its a good project for beginner python learners.
+Its a good project to add onto for experts
+Its the first LEGO to your python carrer"
 - Rayan (@RynSlhddn)

 "Uh its good"